Salt & Wind Travel

 And The Cocktails

+The only thing they seem to take more pride in than their coffee are the cocktails.
+I ordered an Aperol Spritz on the regular and lots of Gin and Tonics, but that was mostly because it was too hot to drink.
 I instantly fell for Milchbar where they served pour-over coffee and Gin and Tonics side-by-side.
 Also, there were a ton of interesting bars in Zurich West with all sorts of creative drinks but I only got time to explore a few.

 The Active Lifestyle

 Also, because it was high summer, everyone was at the lake, doing everything from swimming to pedal boating to sailing.
-One of my favorite days was getting a taste of local’s summer life at Seebad Enge swim club where I got to sunbathe, swim, and stand up paddleboard with the locals.
+One of my favorite days was getting a taste of locals’ summer life at Seebad Enge swim club, where I got to sunbathe, swim, and stand-up paddleboard with the locals.

 Old Meets New